Spiritual Warfare: Sword of the Spirit 4 (the sword)

 1 Peter 3:14-16: “But even if you should suffer for what is right, you are blessed.
 ‘Do not fear what they fear; do not be frightened.’
 But in your hearts set apart Christ as Lord.
 Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
 But do this with gentleness and respect, keeping a clear conscience, so that those who speak maliciously against your good behavior may be ashamed of their slander.”

-1 Peter 5:6: "Humble yourselves, therefore, under God's mighty hand, that he may lift you up in due time."
+1 Peter 5:6 (KJV): "Humble yourselves therefore under the mighty hand of God, that He may exalt you in due time."

 1 Peter 5:7-10: “Cast all your anxiety on Him because He cares for you.
 Be self-controlled and alert.
 Your enemy the devil prowls around like a roaring lion looking for someone to devour.
 Resist him, standing firm in the faith, because you know that your brothers throughout the world are undergoing the same kind of sufferings.
 And the God of all grace, who called you to His eternal glory in Christ Jesus, after you have suffered a little while, will Himself restore you and make you strong, firm and steadfast.”